 - X-rays.
 The first imaging tests performed are usually X-rays.
 Because X-rays do not show the soft tissues of your shoulder like the rotator cuff, plain X-rays of a shoulder with rotator cuff pain are usually normal or may show a small bone spur, which is a normal finding.
 The reason X-rays are done is to make sure you don't have other reasons for your shoulder pain, such as arthritis.

 - Magnetic resonance imaging (MRI) or ultrasound.
-These studies can better show soft tissues like the rotator cuff tendons.
-They can show the rotator cuff tear, as well as where the tear is located within the tendon and the size of the tear.
-An MRI can also give your doctor a better idea of how "old" or "new" a tear is because it can show the quality of the rotator cuff muscles.
+An MRI can better show soft tissues like the rotator cuff tendons.
+It can show the rotator cuff tear, as well as where the tear is located within the tendon and the size of the tear.
+An MRI can also give your doctor a better idea of how old or new a tear is because it can show the quality of the rotator cuff muscles.

 If you have a rotator cuff tear and you keep using it despite increasing pain, you may cause further damage.
 A rotator cuff tear can get larger over time.

 Chronic shoulder and arm pain are good reasons to see your doctor.
 Early treatment can prevent your symptoms from getting worse.
 It will also get you back to your normal routine that much quicker.

 The goal of any treatment is to reduce pain and restore function.
 There are several treatment options for a rotator cuff tear, and the best option is different for every person.
 In planning your treatment, your doctor will consider:

 - Your age

 - Your general health

 There is no evidence of better results from surgery performed near the time of injury versus later on.
 For this reason, many doctors first recommend management of rotator cuff tears with physical therapy and other nonsurgical treatments.

 In about 80 to 85% of patients, nonsurgical treatment relieves pain and improves function in the shoulder.